 Secretary of State Hillary Clinton recently announced the Obama Administration will be working hand-in-glove with the UN to pass a new “Small Arms Treaty.”

 Disguised as an “International Arms Control Treaty” to fight against “terrorism,” “insurgency” and “international crime syndicates,” the UN’s Small Arms Treaty is in fact a massive, GLOBAL gun control scheme.

 Ha ha, that’s a cute fictional bedtime story, but it is not nearly as terrifying as this one, from a Reuters report detailing the secret death-panel-kill-list the National Security Council is compiling in its free time:

 American militants like Anwar al-Awlaki are placed on a kill or capture list by a secretive panel of senior government officials, which then informs the president of its decisions, according to officials.

 There is no public record of the operations or decisions of the panel, which is a subset of the White House’s National Security Council, several current and former officials said.
-Neither is there any law establishing its existence or setting out the rules by which it is supposed to operate.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Neither is there any law establishing its existence or setting out the rules by which it is supposed to operate.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The panel was behind the decision to add Awlaki, a U.S.-born militant preacher with alleged al Qaeda connections, to the target list.
 He was killed by a CIA drone strike in Yemen late last month.